sigamani/agentic-rag/README.md

 ## Installation
 1. Install dependencies: `poetry install`
 2. Download data: `sh get_data.sh`
 3. Set your `.env` with the correct urls/keys for LLM, Cohere, Langfuse.
-See [.env.example](.env.example) for reference:
+See [.env.example](.env.example) for reference.
-    -

 ## Usage
 ### 1. Start the vLLM Server